About The Collaborative

 Tuition and Schedule

 Tuition is based on economic need.
 Our tuition structure makes our program accessible to all students in the schools we serve.
 We serve College Hill Fundamental Academy, Dater Montessori, Kilgour, North Avondale Montessori, Parker Woods Montessori, and Sands Montessori.
-For the 2015-16 school year we are expanding to John P. Parker, Rothenberg Preparatory Academy and Woodford Paideia Academy.
+For the 2015-16 school year we are expanding to John P. Parker, and Rothenberg Preparatory Academy.
 Lessons are individually arranged between the teacher and parent or guardian.

 Follow the link below to see our organization in action: